-Every editor has their own special way of applying their craft, and despite existing editing guidelines, we are human.
+Every editor has their special way of applying their craft, and despite existing editing guidelines, we are human.
 So, we often can’t help but apply our own personal touch to make your writing the best it can be.
-If it’s your turn to be an editor (either for yourself or someone else), know that if you have a personal plan for your editing, it will help you focus how and when to change things.
+If it’s your turn to be an editor (either for yourself or someone else), know that if you have a personal plan for your editing, it will help you focus on how and when to change things.

 Today I’m sharing my own personal “ten commandments” for editors.
 Mine may be a little different than others you have seen, and they do not apply necessarily to one kind of publication because of the variety of writing I do.
 However, as you edit your own work (or someone else’s), I hope some of these guidelines will work for you, just as they do for me and the authors I serve.

 - Thou shalt understand the objective of the project.
 Editors need to understand what the piece is trying to communicate and why.
 Who will be reading?
 Where will it appear?
-Can you assume that the readers already have knowledge about the subject?
+Can you assume that the readers already know the subject?
 If so, what?
 How much?
 How does the author want the reader to feel, act, etc. after reading the piece?
 Editors need to consult the piece’s creative brief, or simply ask the author.
 Understanding the “why” behind the writing can help you make editing decisions.

 - Thou shalt use a stylebook.
 Chicago Manual of Style, APA and AP are examples of stylebooks that will help you answer questions such as, “Should I spell out the number or write it in numerals?”
 “Do I capitalize this job title?”
-By using a stylebook, you will ensure your editing is consistent across the project.
-Sometimes, organizations have their own stylebooks, or loose guidelines on how they want things referenced and written out.
+Using a stylebook, you will ensure your editing is consistent across the project.
+Sometimes, organizations have their own stylebooks or loose guidelines on how they want things referenced and written out.
 Whether you use an existing book or work with something the organization put together, stylebooks can help immensely with clarity and consistency.

 - Thou shalt have a reason for every edit.
 One way to make your editing bulletproof is to have an answer for every change.
-Even the most easy going author can get territorial and possessive about their writing.
+Even the most easygoing author can get territorial and possessive about their writing.
 It is fair for them to expect an explanation for edits, just as it is fair for you to make them for your own reasons.

 - Thou shalt be tactful when explaining changes.
 Writing is a form of “putting yourself out there.”
-It’s real and vulnerable.
+It’s honest and vulnerable.
 Before you launch into what the author did wrong, acknowledge the hard work they have done and encourage their work towards perfection.
 Be respectful as you explain changes so your author feels that they can realistically scale the mountain set before them.

 - Thou shalt proof.
 And proof.
 Read your piece multiple times, and preferably, engage multiple pairs of eyes.
 As humans, our brains are capable of corecting mistkes as we read therefore mising things tht we should catch.
 Right?

 - Thou shalt help authors understand legal obligations.
-If an author has named names, revealed secrets, or spilled classified information, it is your job as an author to question the author about it and when necessary, encourage them to get an attorney involved.
+If an author has named names, revealed secrets, or spilled classified information, it is your job as an editor to question the author about it and when necessary, encourage them to get an attorney involved.

 - Thou shalt have a deadline.
 In fact, thou shalt have a production schedule (formal or informal) when pieces are supposed to be drafted, completed, and published.
 I’ve found that reviewing changes can sit on client desks if they are not given a deadline.